n-avanthi/Interactive-Selection-for-Image-Dehazing/README.md

 $ python train_AOD.py
 ```

-To train the ResNet18 model
+To train the ResNet18 model:

 ```bash
 # preprocessing the images